momentum-institute/website/content/program/coaching.md

 Want to keep saying you’re “too busy”?

-No problem.

-This isn’t for everyone.
+No problem.This isn’t for everyone.

 But if you’re serious about finding clarity, setting real goals, and getting your life back—this might just be for you.